nathanielsherry/actuator/README.md

     act 'from `tail -n10 /var/log/messages` to sh.curses'

-As with the previous example, the sink provides the Monitor, this time an interval.
+As with the previous example, the Sink provides the Monitor, this time an Interval.
 No operators are specified in this example.

 Poll a URL and watch for changes, printing 'True' when detected:

     act 'from net.url["http://www.example.com"] via change on interval(sleep=120)'

-This example does not specify a Sink, so the default of writing to standard out will be used.
+This example does not specify a Sink, so the default of writing to standard out is used.